bolderflight/ams5915/README.md

 ```

 # Wiring and Pullups
-Please refer to the [AMSYS AMS 5915 datasheet](https://github.com/bolderflight/AMS5915/blob/master/docs/ams5915.pdf) and the [Teensy pinout diagrams](https://www.pjrc.com/teensy/pinout.html).
+Please refer to the [Analog Microelectronics AMS 5915 datasheet](https://github.com/bolderflight/AMS5915/blob/master/docs/ams5915.pdf) and the [Teensy pinout diagrams](https://www.pjrc.com/teensy/pinout.html).

-The silver dot on the AMSYS AMS 5915 marks the location of Pin 1.
+The silver dot on the AMS 5915 marks the location of Pin 1.
 The AMS 5915 pinout is:

    * Pin 1: Ground
    * Pin 2: VCC, this should be a 3.0V to 3.6V power source.
 This can be supplied by the Teensy 3.3V output.